Dojima Fighter: Retirement

 When it came time for Dojima Fighter to start his 7-year-old season he had won 26 consecutive races.
-Which was already a record for purebred thoroughbreds in Japan but was tied for the all time record with Hakko March an Anglo Arabian racehorse.
+Which was already a record for purebred thoroughbreds in Japan but was tied for the all-time record with Hakko March an Anglo Arabian racehorse.
 He would go on to break the record and win his 27th straight race.
 But it wasn't very easy, in the race he lost a shoe on his right front leg when the gates opened.
 He was still able to win the race even with the handicap but the injuries from that race meant that it was both his first and last race as a 7-year-old.
 He returned briefly as an 8-year-old in the year 2000 running just under a year after 27th straight race and winning.
 It took him another 6 months for him to run again and win his 29th straight.
-Another injury to his right front leg later he finally was retired in October 2001 11 months after he had ran his last race.
+Another injury to his right front leg later he finally was retired in October 2001 11 months after he had run his last race.
 He lived out the rest of his life at the Niikappu Horoshiri Riding Club as an off the track thoroughbred but an accident during a competition in 2003 proved fatal and he had to be euthanised.
 That same year Ashikaga Racecourse where he had won plenty of his races was shut down.